abhijithch/JuliaTutorial.jl/README.md

 ```
 git clone https://github.com/abhi123link/JuliaTutorial.jl.git
 ```
-in whic case the dependent packages will have to be installed.
+in which case the dependent packages will have to be installed.
+If installed through the package manager, ```Pkg.clone()``` the dependent packages would be automatically installed.

 # Text Mining
 =============